Should You Cover Microgreen Seeds? – A Test

 3. To exclude light from newly planted microgreen seeds.

-We will grow four trays of radish microgreens using the same size tray, same soil, the same amount of water, and the same mass of seeds.
+We will grow four trays of radish microgreens using the same size tray, the same soil, the same amount of water, and the same mass of seeds.

 Below is a video of how we plant microgreens seeds using the Home Microgreens trays.
 Also, we explain in more detail, the variables on how each tray is allowed to germinate.